nuxt/image/docs/content/3.providers/vercel.md

     size: xs
 ---

-When deploying your nuxt applications to [Vercel](https://vercel.com/) platform, image module can use Vercel's [Edge Network](https://vercel.com/docs/edge-network/overview) to optimize images on demand.
+When deploying your Nuxt applications to [Vercel](https://vercel.com) platform, image module can use Vercel's [Edge Network](https://vercel.com/docs/edge-network/overview) to optimize images on demand.

-This provider will be enabled by default in vercel deployments.
+This provider will be enabled by default in Vercel deployments.

 ::callout{icon="i-heroicons-exclamation-triangle" color="amber"}
 Vercel requires you to explicitly list all the widths used in your app.
 [See example below.](#sizes)